Layering Skin Care Products With Dimethicone Including Retinol

 Layering Skin Care Products

-As a general rule I recommend water-based skin care products first and thicker/oil-based products last.
+As a general rule I recommend thinner and/or water-based skin care products first and thicker/oil-based or dimethicone containing products after.

 - Dimethicone is added to skin care products because it helps them to glide nicely over your skin.